Walid Harfouch: SOS! Racism!

 In response to the 2020 George Floyd protests which were marred by incidents of looting, Harfouch highlighted in an interview that the protests were motivated by issues of racism, emphasizing that the looting overshadowed the noble intentions of the movement.

-Harfouch extended his condolences to the relatives of those killed in the Port of Beirut explosion explosion in August 2020.
+Harfouch extended his condolences to the relatives of those killed in the Port of Beirut explosion in August 2020.
 He urged the Ukrainian community to provide moral support to the Lebanese, considering Ukraine's historically positive relations with the Lebanese people and the republic.

 Personal life

 In the mid-90s, Walid married Natalya Dementieva, with whom he raised a son, Karim (born 1996), and a daughter, Liza (born 2000).

 In 2001, Walid entered into a civil union with Lida Petrova, formalizing their marriage in 2015.
 Together, they have three children: Emilie (born 2004), Adam (born 2012), and Adele-Chloe (born 2016).

 In 2008, Walid Harfouch converted to Orthodoxy, while maintaining a philosophical adherence to Buddhism and embracing all religions that promote love.

 "The only religion for me is love, since Christianity says love your neighbor, this religion is close to me."